Martha Argerich, Eagles,

 America to Celebrate Honorees' Lifetime Artistic Achievements

-In a star-studded celebration on the Kennedy Center Opera House stage, produced by Ricky Kirshner and Glenn Weiss of White Cherry Entertainment, the 2015 Honorees will be saluted by today's leading performers from New York, Hollywood, and the arts capitals of the world.
-Seated with the President of the United States and Mrs. Obama, the Honorees will accept the thanks of their peers through performances and tributes.
+In a star-studded celebration on the Kennedy Center Opera House stage, produced by Ricky Kirshner and Glenn Weiss of White Cherry Entertainment, the 2016 Honorees will be saluted by today's leading performers from New York, Hollywood, and the arts capitals of the world.
+Seated with the President of the United States and Mrs. Obama, the Honorees will accept the recognition and gratitude of their peers through performances and tributes.

 The Kennedy Center Honors provide recognition to living individuals who throughout their lifetimes have made significant contributions to American culture through the performing arts.
 The primary criterion is excellence, and artistic achievement in dance, music, theater, opera, motion pictures, and television is considered.

 Recommendations are now being accepted for the Kennedy Center Honors.
 Please use the fields below to submit a recommendation.